-Erin Careless, BA Hon., B.Ed., M.A.Ed., Ph.D.
-Cand., sees learning as both lifelong and lifewide.
-After some time teaching lower elementary grades, Erin shifted her focus to working with adults.
-In her M.A.Ed. at Mount Saint Vincent University, Erin researched the experience of women academics who were both tenure-track academics and mothers of young children.
-In 2011, Erin was part of the first Ph.D. cohort in the Inter-University Doctoral Studies program in Nova Scotia, and is currently waiting to defend her dissertation.
-This latest research focuses on the ways in which stepmothers learn their way into this role as defined by the construct of motherwork.
+Erin Careless, BA Hon., B.Ed., M.A.Ed., Ph.D., is Program Director of Adult Education and Career Development at the Dalhousie University College of Continuing Education.
+In 2011, Erin was part of the first Ph.D. cohort in the Inter-University Doctoral Studies program in Nova Scotia.
+Her research focused on the ways in which stepmothers learn their way into this role as defined by the construct of motherwork.

-Erin is passionate about educating others on the stepfamily experience.
-She is a Certified Stepfamily Coach, and the founder of her own business, Steplife – Stepmom Coaching and Support.
-Erin plans to pursue her work in adult education, in both formal and informal contexts.
+Passionate about educating others on the stepfamily experience, Erin is a Certified Stepfamily Coach, and the founder of her own business, Steplife – Stepmom Coaching and Support.
+Her work has been presented at many academic conferences, and published in the Huffington Post, Stepmom Magazine, Stepparenting Magazine, Divorce Force, The Divorce Magazine, and multiple podcasts.

 Sandra has a Master of Education in the Studies in Lifelong Learning from Mount Saint Vincent University.
-She developed her practical skills at the College of Continuing Education, Dalhousie University, where she completed her Certificate in Adult Education and is an active member of The Institute for Performance and Learning.
+She developed her practical skills at the College of Continuing Education, Dalhousie University, where she completed her Certificate in Adult Education.

 Patricia Doyle-Bedwell is a Mi’kmaq woman.
 She holds a BA (Honours), JD, LL.M, all earned from Dalhousie University.
 Her thesis focused on compensation for residential school survivors and Mi’kmaq education policies.
 Patricia is a Professor at Dalhousie University and Trent University and is the past director of the Dal Transition Year Program, as well as the Indigenous Black and Mi’kmaq Initiative at Dalhousie School of Law.